House Democrats prep Trump impeachment bill; GOP blocks 25th Amendment ouster-by-Cabinet call

+Trump faces a single charge -- "incitement of insurrection" - in an impeachment resolution that could go to a vote by mid-week.
+First, Democrats called on Vice President Mike Pence to invoke constitutional authority under the 25th Amendment to remove Trump from office before Jan.
+20, when Democrat Joe Biden is to be inaugurated.

-Democrats in the House are pushing Pence and the Cabinet to oust Trump, saying he is unfit for office after encouraging a protest march that turned into a mob that ransacked the U.S. Capitol in a deadly siege.
+In all, these are stunning final moments for Trump's presidency as Democrats and a growing number of Republicans declare that he is unfit for office and could do more damage after inciting a mob that ransacked the U.S. Capitol in a deadly siege on Wednesday.

-Republicans refused to allow a vote on the Pence measure Monday, although a vote still could occur as early as Tuesday.

-Pence has given no indication he is ready to proceed on such a course, which would involve invoking the 25th Amendment to the Constitution, including a vote by a majority of the Cabinet to oust Trump before he leaves office on Jan.
-20. Democratic President-elect Joe Biden will be sworn in on that date.

-The four-page impeachment bill draws from Trump's own false statements about his election defeat to Biden; his pressure on state officials in Georgia to "find" him more votes; and his White House rally ahead of the Capitol siege, in which he encouraged thousands of supporters to "fight like hell" before they stormed the building on Wednesday.

-A violent mob of Trump supporters overpowered police, broke through security lines and windows and rampaged through the Capitol, forcing lawmakers to scatter as they were finalizing Biden's victory over Trump in the Electoral College.

-"President Trump gravely endangered the security of the United States and its institutions of Government," the legislation said.
+"President Trump gravely endangered the security of the United States and its institutions of Government," reads the four-page impeachment bill.

-The bill from Reps.
-David Cicilline of Rhode Island, Ted Lieu of California, Jamie Raskin of Maryland and Jerrold Nadler of New York, said Trump threatened "the integrity of the democratic system, interfered with the peaceful transition of power" and "betrayed" trust.

-"He will remain a threat to national security, democracy, and the Constitution if allowed to remain in office," they wrote.
+"He will remain a threat to national security, democracy, and the Constitution if allowed to remain in office," it reads.

-Rep. Adam Schiff, D-Ca., said Monday on CBS, "We need to move forward with alacrity."

-House Speaker Nancy Pelosi says the House will proceed with legislation to impeach Trump as she pushes the vice president and the Cabinet to invoke constitutional authority to force him out, warning that Trump is a threat to democracy after the deadly assault on the Capitol.

 During an interview on "60 Minutes" aired Sunday, Pelosi invoked the Watergate era when Republicans in the Senate told President Richard Nixon, "It's over."